oliveseed/dirt-tts/README.md

-# dirt-tts
+# Dirt
-lightweight text-to-speech models
+Dirt is a low-budget text-to-speech model